pavsingh7/Masters-Dissertation/Think Tank/methods.md

 ***
 ## Hybrid Model

+- combines the above two models
+- abbreviated as HMF

 The hybrid model combines the above two models.
 The algorithm for the hybrid model is as follows: